mobxjs/mobx-state-tree/README.md

 Technically speaking, mobx-state-tree (also known as MST) is a state container system built on [MobX](https://github.com/mobxjs/mobx), a functional reactive state library.

 This may not mean much to you, and that’s okay.
-I’ll explain it like this: **MobX is a state management "engine", and MST makes it feel a lot more like Redux by giving it structure.** MST also offers better performance and much less boilerplate than Redux!
+I’ll explain it like this: **MobX is a state management "engine", and MobX-State-Tree gives it structure and common tools you need for your app.** MST is valuable in a large team but also useful in smaller applications when you expect your code to scale rapidly.
+And if we compare it to Redux, MST offers better performance and much less boilerplate code than Redux!

-MobX is [one of the most popular Redux alternatives](https://2019.stateofjs.com/data-layer/mobx/) and MST is used by companies worldwide.
-MST plays very well with TypeScript, React, and React Native, especially when paired with [mobx-react](https://github.com/mobxjs/mobx/tree/main/packages/mobx-react).
+MobX is [one of the most popular Redux alternatives](https://2019.stateofjs.com/data-layer/mobx/) and is used (along with MobX-State-Tree) by companies worldwide.
+MST plays very well with TypeScript, React, and React Native, especially when paired with [mobx-react-lite](https://github.com/mobxjs/mobx/tree/main/packages/mobx-react-lite).
 It supports multiple stores, async actions and side effects, enables extremely targeted re-renders for React apps, and much more -- all in a package with _zero dependencies_ other than MobX itself.

 _Note: you don't need to know how to use MobX in order to use MST._